 Article 6 - Members

 - The Institute is an association formed by the natural persons and legal entities, validly represented, signing the present Articles of Association.

-- Academic Members are individuals who hold at least a 70% position with an academic institution or otherwise mostly pursue an academic activity.
+- Academic Members are individuals who hold at least a 70% position with an academic institution or otherwise mostly pursue an academic activity within IT.

 - General Members are individuals who otherwise take an active interest in IT certification standards or are professionally associated with IT training and certification methodologies.